NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

 ## Overview

 The code you write using Godot Swift is an extension of Godot.
-Before using any type defined by Godot, or exposing any custom class to the Godot editor, your module needs to be initialized.
-Godot will therefore call an entry point you defined and make all the necessary preparation.
+Before using any type defined by Godot in your own code, or exposing any custom class you wrote to the Godot editor, your module needs to be initialized.
+Godot will call an entry point you defined in your module to initialize it.

-A Godot bridge acts as the entry point.
+A Godot bridge *is* the entry point.

 ### Create a bridge